jolpica/jolpica-f1/docs/endpoints/races.md

 [← Documentation Home](/docs/README.md)
 # Races

-Returns list of races from earliest to latest.
+Returns a list of races from earliest to latest.

 **URL** : `/ergast/f1/races/`